Zhong-Lab-UCSD/NCOMMS-19-24818/README.md

-# Dynamic changes in RNA-chromatin interactome promote endothelial dysfunction (NCOMMS-19-24818)
+# Stress-induced RNA-chromatin interactions promote endothelial dysfunction (NCOMMS-19-24818)

-Repository of in-house codes and useful files used in the paper **Dynamic changes in RNA-chromatin interactome promote endothelial dysfunction**.
+Repository of in-house codes and useful files used in the paper **Stress-induced RNA-chromatin interactions promote endothelial dysfunction**.

 ## iMARGI